TiNredmc/Foculus_Rift_Tracker_STM32F3DISCOVERY/README.md

 # update9:
 I given up on this OLED.I decided to change the OLED display to This one (Also WIP):https://github.com/TiNredmc/HDSP2000 So I really nned to rip-off the old OLED libraries then replace whit my project (May be soon...)

+# update10:
+I relise that HDSP 2000 are quite haed to find .And  Im working on SCDV5542 display to be woring on the stm32f3 disco using AC6 IDE instead of using eclipe + openocd ,Ad plan to move the project to new AC6's project ,for debugging feature and more reliable coding experience with the SCDV5542 library
 # The OLED MUST CONNECTED TO i2c2 not i2c1 .
 The "Foculus Rift" tracker
 ==========================